-Admission for the BFA in Dance is highly selective, with the school seeking to enroll 20 of the world’s most exceptional dancers each year.
+Admission to the BFA in Dance is highly selective, with the school seeking to enroll approximately 24 of the world’s most exceptional dancers each year.

 The University of Southern California admits students of any race, color, national origin, ancestry, religion, gender, sexual orientation, age, physical disability or mental disability.
 The University’s full non-discrimination policy can be found on the Web at policies.usc.edu.

 Attending any university for the first time fills you with a variety of emotions.
 You’re eager to finally be in a new environment with individuals from all over, but you also carry a sense of fear from stepping into a new chapter of your life.
 I felt those exact emotions.
 I was finally at my dream school, ready to embark on my new journey as a USC student.
 But, I was highly anxious about starting something new.